buildbot/buildbot/master/docs/developer/database/users.rst

         :returns: list of partial usdicts via Deferred

         Get the entire list of users.
-User attributes are not included, so the results are not full userdicts.
+User attributes are not included, so the results are not full usdicts.

     .. py:method:: updateUser(uid=None, identifier=None, bb_username=None, bb_password=None, attr_type=None, attr_data=None)